 10:30 am Service Time

 Coffee Hour: After the service ends, everyone is welcome to join us for fellowship at coffer hour.
-Middlers are released to go find their families.
-We ask that all nursery and Spirit Play students be picked up by a parent directly from their classrooms downstairs at approximately 11:45 am.
-There is a Children’s Corner in the Fellowship Hall with snacks and toys.
+We ask that all nursery and Spirit Play students be picked up by a caregiver directly from their classrooms downstairs at approximately 11:45 am.
+There is a Children’s Corner in the Fellowship Hall with toys.

 Each week the elementary group will participate in Spirit Play.
 The Spirit Play curriculum is a UU adaptation of the Godly Play curriculum by Jerome Berryman combined with aspects of the Montessori Method, by Maria Montessori.
 The purpose of Spirit Play is to help children find their own answers to some existential questions.